Skip to main content

 The difference between scallions, green onions, and spring onions lies in when you harvest them.
 Scallions are the first stage, and you can harvest them after four weeks.
 This is before the bulbs grow, and it’s primarily the leaves that you use.
 Green onions are the next stage, and they have small bulbs.
 You can harvest green onions in four or five weeks.
 For both stages, you can harvest just the leaves and let the plant continue growing for a continuous harvest.

 Spring onions are the final stage.
 These are pronounced bulbs, although they are still smaller than typical onions.
 You can harvest just the leaves, but the bulbs of spring onions are usable as well.
-Harvest spring onions in five to eight weeks after planting.
+Harvest spring onions about five to eight weeks after planting.

 However, since they are different developmental stages of the same plant, there’s nothing to fear when it comes to harvesting too early or too late.
-You can start harvesting a spring onion plant anytime between four and eight weeks after planting, depending on how large you want the bulbs.
+You can start harvesting a spring onion plant anytime between four to eight weeks after planting, depending on how large you want the bulbs.

 Cayla Leonard